telerik/kendo-ui-core/docs/aspnet-mvc/introduction.md

 # Telerik UI for ASP.NET MVC Overview

-[Telerik UI for ASP.NET MVC](http://www.telerik.com/aspnet-mvc) is a set of server-side wrappers that allows using the [Kendo UI widgets](http://docs.telerik.com/kendo-ui/introduction) from C# or VB.NET code.
+[Telerik<sup>®</sup> UI for ASP.NET MVC by Progress](http://www.telerik.com/aspnet-mvc) is a set of server-side wrappers that allows using the [Kendo UI widgets](http://docs.telerik.com/kendo-ui/introduction) from C# or VB.NET code.

 This article shows how to download Telerik UI for ASP.NET MVC, install it and then run a sample ASP.NET MVC application.